CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 # Troubleshooting
 > [!WARNING]
 > Stalker's game engine is janky as fuck, and it sometimes does some weird shit.
 If you cannot make an issue happen again, **I don't want to know about it**.
+>
-Apologies, but I simply cannot chase down every random glitch that Anomaly barfs out, even if it says it came from one of my scripts--so **please do not waste my time or yours with any issue that does not happen again a second time.**
+> Apologies, but I simply cannot chase down every random glitch that comes from Anomaly or your mod soup, even one of my scripts shows up in the error--so **please do not waste my time or yours with any issue that does not happen again a second time.**

+DotMarks is a big addon with some very strict dependencies.
 Here are the most common issues people have, and how to solve them:

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)